history

 Office with a typewriter and a clerk hand writing at a ledger desk – 1891 (Courtesy of the Weil Archive)

-One drawback, at the time of the introduction of the Sholes & Glidden typewriter, was that there were very few professional typists.
-This situation would improve with the advent of the first typing school at the YWCA in New York City in 1881, with many more schools opening nationally in quick order.
-By 1886, just five years after the upturn in demand, almost every sizable office employed at least one typist.
-The typewriter was no longer a novelty but a necessity.
+One early drawback, when the Sholes & Glidden typewriter was introduced, was the lack of trained typists.
+This began to change with the establishment of the first typing school at the YWCA in New York City in 1881.
+Many more schools quickly followed across the country.
+By 1886, just five years after demand began to rise, nearly every sizable office employed at least one typist.
+The typewriter was no longer a novelty – it had become a necessity.

 Photograph showing a room full of women typists from 1915.